mikkelam/fast-cli/README.md

 # Making a release
 The project uses goreleaser and theres's github action to cross compile and create binaries for linux and darwin.
 To create a new release, you can create a new tag and push it to the repository.
 The github action will take care of the rest.

-## Documentation

-This documentation can be found at github.com/mikkelam/fast-cli

 ## License